IsakTL/my-weather-app/README.md

 This app will allow a user to input a location and receive data about forecasted weather, via OpenWeather.

 ## Instructions
 No installation is necessary.
-The app runs on Render via [no link yet](empty)
+The app runs on Render via [https://my-weather-app-ungs.onrender.com](https://my-weather-app-ungs.onrender.com)

 ## Usage
 Enter a city name in the search box.